Managing a business means acting, reacting, and making dozens of important decisions every day.

 Start this process by checking with your CPA to confirm the due dates for the upcoming tax year.
-Create a system to remind you when these dates are approaching, and include enough lead-time to file your tax documents in a timely manner.
-You can input new alerts into your calendar software or write the dates in your planner.
+Create a system to remind you when these dates are coming up, and include enough lead-time to file the tax documents in a timely manner.
+You can input new alerts into your calendar software, or write the dates in your planner.

 Your biggest time saver

-For many businesses, payroll is the most complicated and time-consuming task, and taxes are part of the process.
-If you create a system to process payroll efficiently, you can save a lot of time.
+For many businesses, payroll is the most complicated and time-consuming task that must be performed, and taxes are part of that process.
+If you create a system to process payroll efficiently, you can save a large amount of time.